 Markus Knigge has overseen the Blue Action Fund since June 2017.
 Previously, he was involved in marine conservation and marine life at various organisations, including the Pew Charitable Trusts, WWF and Ecologic Institute.
 Knigge studied in Berlin and the USA, initially focusing on urban and spatial planning and later moving into international relations and economics.
 He calls the task of building up the Blue Action Fund a “privilege”.

-The Blue Action Fund has been around for five years.
+The Blue Action Fund has been around for six years.
 During that time, awareness that the oceans are in danger has increased greatly.
 Would you agree with that sentiment?

 Markus Knigge:That’s also my impression.
 The public today knows more about overfishing, coral bleaching and plastic pollution in the oceans, so we don’t always have to start from scratch when explaining what we do.